jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 esteeming yourself to be, in the least, superior to him, or to be possessed of greater endowments.
 (G VI)

+The Lord of celestial wisdom saith: A harsh word is even as a sword thrust; a gentle word as milk.
+The latter leadeth the children of men unto knowledge and conferreth upon them true distinction.
+(TU 1.13)

 THANKFULNESS